Protocol Decentralization

 A list of the third-party user interfaces to access the Ajna protocol can be found here.

-Accessibility score: Medium
+Accessibility score: Low

 Conclusion

-Overall score: Stage 1
+Overall score: Stage 2

-Reviewer Notes
+Reviewer's Notes

 There were no particular discoveries made during the analysis of this protocol.